Jarnkrok's hat trick leads Predators over Kings 5-3

 Jarnkrok scored at even strength, on the power play and short-handed, with the short-handed goal being the eventual game-winner at 11:54 of the third period.

-Skating into the Kings zone on the left side, Jarnkrok fired a wrist shot over the glove of Los Angeles goaltender Cal Petersen, prompting the sold out Bridgestone Arena crowd to shower the ice with hats.
+Skating into the Kings zone on the left side, Jarnkrok fired a wrist shot over the glove of Los Angeles goaltender Cal Petersen, prompting the sellout Bridgestone Arena crowd to shower the ice with hats.

+"I felt pretty hot, so I just tried to hit the net, basically, and it went in," Jarnkrok said.

+Jarnkrok joins Scott Walker as the only players in Predators' history to score even strength, power play and short-handed goals in the same game.

 The teams battled to a scoreless tie through the first period and combined for five goals in a span of 6:57, beginning at 3:18 of the second.